dnp1204/daily-code-challenge/README.md

 ## Problem 610 - ContextLogic [Difficulty: Medium]

-GImplement division of two positive integers without using the division, multiplication, or modulus operators.
+Implement division of two positive integers without using the division, multiplication, or modulus operators.
 Return the quotient as an integer, ignoring the remainder.

 [See Solution](/problems/600-699/problem-610.js)